-Businesses that use bisphenol thermal receipts may qualify for reimbursement to replace these receipts, cash registers, or both with one of our safer preferred products.
+Businesses that use bisphenol thermal receipts may qualify for reimbursement to replace receipt paper or point of sale (POS) devices in the following tiers:

 What are bisphenol thermal receipts?